MANAGING Accounts receivable

 Ayming

 The tool makes it easy to produce personalized reports independently.
-Every morning, I look at the amount of payments, the rate of overdue invoices, my ageing balance and the number of invoices in dispute.
+Every morning, I look at the amount of payments, the rate of past-due invoices, my ageing balance, and the number of disputed invoices.
 I also load my credit limits, so I can check which accounts are overrun.
 I have access to customized reports, including color-coded customer payment habits.

 Administrative and Financial Director